Childhood Sex Abuse Lawyers – Saratoga Springs, NY

 You are not alone!

-The Saratoga Springs, NY, attorneys at Martin, Harding & Mazzotti, LLP, are understanding and knowledgeable about childhood sexual abuse law and we are dedicated to bringing justice to attackers and the institutions that allowed and protected abusers to harm you.
+The Saratoga Springs, NY, attorneys at Harding Mazzotti, LLP, are understanding and knowledgeable about childhood sexual abuse law and we are dedicated to bringing justice to attackers and the institutions that allowed and protected abusers to harm you.
 Contact us today to learn more!